layerware/hugsql/README.md

 -- This is a regular SQL comment and ignored by hugsql, -- however, the line starting with "--:" is special.

---:name employees :? :*
+-- :name employees :? :*
---:doc Get all employees
+-- :doc Get all employees
 select * from employees;

---:name get-employee :? :1
+-- :name get-employee :? :1
---:doc Get employee by id
+-- :doc Get employee by id
-select * from employee where id = :id;
+select * from employees where id = :id;
 ```

 You probably noticed the strange `:?`, `:*` and `:1` after the query